jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 downstream analysis.

-Additionally, in the notebook we also show that we identified the most common fraction of a majority allele was 0.7, therefore we can use this to increase the number of semi-confident SNP positions
+Additionally, in the notebook we also show that we identified the most common fraction of a majority allele was 0.7, therefore we can use this to increase the number of semi-confident SNP positions.

+Aggregation of this across all mappings can be seen in `04-analysis/deep/competitive_mapping.backup/multiallelic_snps/`.

 ### Variant calling and single-allelic position assessment